Few places in the world can compare to the majestic Ilulissat Icefjord in Greenland. It’s one of the most special natural wonders of our planet!

 To make it somewhat easier for you to understand where everything is, I include a picture that I took with the area’s hiking trails.

 Good to know: You are free to hike where you please since there is no privately owned land in the area, but please be respectful to nature and warning signs.
 A big area next to the World Heritage Trail is a no-hiking zone.
 This has two reasons.
 First, the area is a protected archeological zone.
 Second, it’s located lower and there is a big tsunami risk in case a big iceberg collapses.
 It can happen very quickly, so obey the signs and don’t go there.

 World Heritage Trail to Sermermiut

 The easiest and must-do trail is the so-called World Heritage Trail.
-It’s a 2,6 km round trip between the Old Heliport in Ilulissat to the Icefjord, past the Sermermiut archaeological zone.
+It’s a 2,6 km round trip between the new Ilulissat Icefjord Center to the Icefjord, past the Sermermiut archaeological zone.

 Sermermiut is a former Inuit settlement that has been inhabited by three different Inuit cultures in the period 2000 BC to 1850 AD.
 With about 200 inhabitants, this was one of the largest settlements in Greenland and it has a big archeological value.
 Nowadays, only vague outlines of peat house ruins remain.
 This area is protected and you are not allowed to leave the wooden boardwalk.

 The hiking route to Sermermiut is indicated in a dotted light blue line on the map above and can be enjoyed via an easily accessible wooden boardwalk.

 With exceptional views on the valley, glaciers, and icebergs, this is something everyone can do.
 Even if you only have a short amount of time to visit the Ilulissat Icefjord, don’t miss this!

 Our personal favorite was the 2,7km Yellow Route (1,5-2hrs).
 We started by the Power Plant and it was an amazing hike with jaw-dropping views the whole time.